 As an online dental platform, DentalChat was founded to help answer people's dental questions and to better help people with dental care challenges.
 We strive to continuously improve our services - and to make us the best dental platform.
 There are many dental questions we get asked - many times it is because of a dental problem they are facing.
 Many people suffer from a dental emergency, many times in the middle of the night.
-Some of these people end up at hospital emergency room (ER) because their tooth pain / mouth pain is so svere.
-Dental emergencies can not only be painful, but also can be dangerous.
-An untreted tooth abscess can cause overall health demise.
+Some of these people end up at the hospital emergency room (ER) because their tooth pain / mouth pain is so severe.
+Dental emergencies can not only be painful but also can be dangerous.
+An untreated tooth abscess can cause overall health demise.
 The tooth abscess can be undermining the whole body and not just the mouth.
-Not just couple thousand people go to the ER every year because of dental emergencies - it is estimated that over 2 million people in the United States alone go to the Emergency Room because of a dental emergency.
+Not just a couple thousand people go to the ER every year because of dental emergencies - it is estimated that over 2 million people in the United States alone go to the Emergency Room because of a dental emergency.
 We will be Local Dental Emergency Blogging & doing Online Emergency Dentist Chatting in this Dentist Blog.
+Some common dental emergency problems include wisdom tooth pain, breaking or chipping a tooth, tooth abscess, children going through teething, tooth abscess and gum problems to name a few.

-- Common Dental Question Chat, Emergency Dentists Questioning, Common Dental Questions Blog & Local Dental Emergency Problems Discussion with us --
+Common Dental Question Chat, Emergency Dentists Questioning, Common Dental Questions Blog & Local Dental Emergency Problems Discussion with us about Dental Crown Problems.

 This is an important dental statistic in the US, according to the CDC.org - Centers for Disease Control-